mrYoucef/Discrete_Simulated_annealing/README.md

 we chose to implement this algorihtem using matlab

-The problem is to find the optimal configuration of connection between different blocks, This is a difficult optimization problem requiring the use of heath to find an approximate solution.
+The problem is to find the optimal configuration of connection between different blocks, This is a difficult optimization problem requiring the use of heat to find an approximate solution.
 During a real application the calculation times are very high given the large number of items to be processed.
 In our case the blocks are arranged in a regular way on a square grid.